Michigan State paid Mel Tucker full $100,000 bonus earmarked for coach and entire staff

 The bonus was paid in addition to the $250,000 incentive amount that Tucker received for the team’s appearance in the Peach Bowl last December.
 The payment of the bowl bonus was confirmed in correspondence from the Michigan State Freedom of Information Act Office, which cited data it said had come from the athletics department.

 Athletics department spokesman Matt Larson said in an email he was "respectfully declining" a request to interview Haller.
-Larson also said that Tucker declined to comment, and that the department and the university had no other comment on the payment to Tucker.
+Larson also said Tucker declined to comment, and said the department and university had no other comment on the payment to Tucker.

 The provision for the $100,000 amount was carried over from Tucker’s initial contract with Michigan State, which hired him away from the University of Colorado after the 2019 season.